VasylVaskivskyi/pmc_related_articles/README.md

 Warning:
 Because of current limitatins of "admin-import tool" If you want to run script again, you have to delete the database "imp.db" or specify another name for it.

-Visualization tool is took from here https://github.com/micwan88/d3js-neo4j-example.
+Visualization script is modified version of tool made by micwan88 https://github.com/micwan88/d3js-neo4j-example.